Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ## Private transaction manager

-[Tessera](TODO - add link) is private transaction manager for GoQuorum.
+[Tessera](https://docs.tessera.consensys.net) is private transaction manager for GoQuorum.
 Tessera stores and allows access to encrypted transaction data, and exchanges encrypted payloads with other Tessera nodes but does not have access to any sensitive private keys.
 Tessera uses the enclave for cryptographic functionality.
 The enclave can optionally be hosted by the private transaction manager itself.

 Tessera is restful/stateless and can be load balanced easily.

-TODO - move diagrams here (were in Tessera content previously).

 ## Enclave